sagitbolat/skyengine_sdl/Engine/docs/getting_started.md

 ```
 python create_project.py [project_name]
 ```
-in the same directory as your build scripts are located in.
+in the same directory where your build scripts are located.
 This should generate a new directory with your chosen `[project_name]`.

 The layout of your directories should now be: